lee-vincent/dotfiles-windows/README.md

 git config --global user.email $env:GIT_AUTHOR_EMAIL
 ```

 Extras is designed to augment the existing settings and configuration.
-You could also use `./extra.ps1` to override settings, functions and aliases from my dotfiles repository, but it is probably better to [fork this repository](#forking-your-own-version).
+You could also use `./extra.ps1` to override settings, functions and aliases, but it is probably better to fork.

 ### Sensible Windows defaults

-When setting up a new Windows PC, you may want to set some Windows defaults and features, such as showing hidden files in Windows Explorer and installing IIS.
+When setting up a new Windows PC, you may want to set some Windows defaults and features, such as showing hidden files in Windows Explorer and removing stock programs.
 This will also set your machine name and full user name, so you may want to modify this file before executing.
+It will automatically restart the machine upon completion.

 ```post
 .\windows.ps1